Mohd-Kashif-Shaikh/Plum-Assignment-/README.md

 Share a view on -

-1) How are the efficeincy number looking like ?
+1)How are the efficeincy number looking like ?

 2)Can u shate your views?
 Which groups are quick ,slow etc. Create a table + Relevant Charts